skrattaren/apf.rst/apf.rst

   The perfect name for an undead bar.
 Puns on "beer", which you would normally associate with a tavern, and on "bier", which you would normally associate with being dead.
-Also puns on "Cheers_", the fictional Boston tavern in the long-running US TV comedy of the same name.
+Also puns on **Cheers**, the fictional Boston tavern in the long-running US TV comedy of the same name.

 + [p.
 85] "'But sometimes it's good to go where everybody knows your shape.'"

-  The theme song of "Cheers_" contains the line "sometimes you want to go where everybody knows your name".
+  The theme song of **Cheers** contains the line "sometimes you want to go where everybody knows your name".
 See the annotation for p.
 84, and the annotation for p.
 298/225 of "`Soul Music`_".